Leonlit/tic_tac_toe/readme.md

 # A simple Tic Tac Toe Game
-note that this game is still under Development

-The game consist a simple AI.
-Play with it a while.
-The algorithm for the AI sure is inefficient, I still need sometime to refactor the code and rethink it's logic.
+A simple tic tac toe game which consists of a bot created using the Minimax algorithm.
+Play with it for a while and if possible try to beat it ;).

 ## Things used for the game :

  - HTML, JS, CSS.
+ - Minimax Algorithm.
  - Sounds from soundbible (see credit section).

 ## Credits